victoria-riley-barnett/livemd/README.md

 If you use a terminal AI tool, you're probably reading a lot of raw Markdown. livemd streams Markdown content as it's generated, rendering it (kind of) nicely in your terminal.

-- Streams Markdown from AI queries (it can do files and commands too, but it's not as pretty as something like [Glow](https://github.com/charmbracelet/glow))
+- **AI Queries**: Stream responses from LLM tools
+- **Multi-word queries**: No quotes needed - `livemd explain rust ownership`
-- Basic terminal formatting for headers, lists, and code blocks via pulldown-cmark, termimad, and Crossterm.
+- **Terminal formatting**: Headers, lists, code blocks, tables via pulldown-cmark, termimad, and Crossterm
 - **Individual colors for each header level (H1-H6)** with full hex color support for customization
-- Configurable streaming speeds and chunk sizes
+- **Command presets**: Configure different commands for different use cases

 ## Important Notes